-A simple illustrated guide to identify some of the more common hedgerow berries you may see on an autumn country walk.
+A simple illustrated guide on how to identify berries on a country walk.
+It describes 24 of the more common berries you may come across.

 Recently I enjoyed a walk along a country lane that was bordered by hedges that were absolutely dripping with berries.
 Some of them I could immediately identify; others not.
 So I thought it would be good to make a post describing the most common berries you might find on an autumnal country walk.

 I hope this little guide is inspirational as well as informative.
 It’s a companion piece to How to identify farm crops during a country walk.
 I hope both can make a country walk more fun, both for adults and children.

 A word of warning.
 Some of these berries are edible, others are toxic.
 So before picking and eating one, be sure you have made the correct identification!
 Unless otherwise stated, most are “berry size”: that is, the size of a pea.
 Where identification of the berry is tricky, I indicate the characteristic leaves of that plant.
 Pictures are mine unless otherwise indicated.

 The berries of the Hawthorn (Crataegus monogyna) are probably the most common berry you will come across.
 They are smaller than a pea.
 In the past, Hawthorn berries were used to treat a variety of health conditions.
 They are rich in vitamins B and C and can be collected and turned into jams or extracts.

 Shinier and softer are the berries of the Guelder Rose (Viburnum opulus).
 Note its characteristic leaf shape.
 The Guelder Rose berries can be toxic if eaten in large quantities.
 The name apparently originates from the Dutch province of Gelderland.